santoshilam/Discipline_Specific_Guidance_for_DMPs/content/3_chapter/chapter3.md

 ### Privacy

-Personal data is not the core focus on this experiment, but some will be collected anyway.
-Basic privacy requirements must be met to guarantee that the little personal data collected during the project is stored in a secure storage location.
+During this study, participants remain anonymous.
+The only personal data collection that occurs is accidental - the research goal does not require such information.

+Nonetheless, specific attention must be given to audio recording of interviews and focus groups, as well as the storage of informed consent forms which does contain personally identifiable information of the participants.

+Basic institutional privacy guidelines must be observed.

 ### Data sharing